Part 1 – “SAFE ATMOSPHERE” – here

 Try to keep your visor intact, the suit can manage small damages by itself.
 Curse a lot, you might feel better.
 Probably… Imagine what you will do to the idiots, who put you through this.
 Channel your anger, come up with a plan.

 Look where your rover is going.
 You see a boulder or a dirt heap ahead, tuck and roll out of its way.
 Do whatever you can to stay surface bound.
 You’ll get flipped up and over like a pancake, but that’s not your problem, coming down is.

 Humans do not land gracefully, they smack down hard and break open, like oversized Kinder-Surprise-Eggs.
-The surprise is a puddle of pink goo, popped eardrums and nasty sunburns.
+The surprise is a puddle of pink goo, popped eardrums, and nasty sunburns.
 It’s gross, really!
-But hey, humans are squishy delicate things.
-Not even an armored suit can keep your marshmallow bodies entirely safe, if you feel the need to follow the tug of gravity.
+Humans are squishy delicate things.
+Not even an armored suit can keep your marshmallow bodies entirely safe if you feel the need to follow the tug of gravity.
 Of course, you can use your positioning jets to stay above the surface, but then your fuel and air are gone three hundred seconds earlier.
 You’ll still smack down.